echoedinvoker/python/day22/199-paddle/memo.md

 ![Alt .exitonclick](pic/05.jpg)

+- This step was later found to be a bit redundant.

 ![Alt shapesize keyword arguments](pic/06.jpg)

+- lector uses keyword arguments to give arguments, so you can guess what these values mean in terms of multiples.

 ![Alt global constants of Paddle](pic/07.jpg)

+- Increase script readability with global constants.

 ## **Challenge 2: Control the paddle up & down**

 ### _listener and methods_

 ![Alt up & down](pic/08.jpg)

+### _remove .exitonclick()_

 ![Alt remove method esp for exitonclick](pic/09.jpg)